Duke-NUS-HPC/docs/install-R-package-in-personal-library.md

 q()
 ```

-Then make sure that the package `tinytest` is also visibible in RStudio.
+Then make sure that the package `tinytest` is also visibible in RStudio
+by opening an RStudio session and trying to load it.

 If you find problems with the documentation email steverozen@pm.me.